alexgalayda/docker_workspace/README.md

 `alias tt='ssh -t -i ~/.ssh/id_rsa root@HOSTNAME -p PORT "cd /mnt/workspace; bash"'`

 ## Using
-Configuration description will appear here soon
+1) Configuration description will appear here soon

-## Already appeared
-Description of available features coming soon
+2) You can use my default vim setting or generate your own [there](https://vim-bootstrap.com/)

 ## Coming soon
 * Vim setting
-* Username instead of root
 * Transferring all settings to dotfiles
 * Ability to use kubernetes instead of docker